xubingyue/avocadodb/Documentation/Books/AQL/Graphs/README.md

 Graphs in AQL
 =============

-There are multiple ways to work with [graphs in ArangoDB](../../Manual/Graphs/index.html), as well as different ways to query your graphs using AQL.
+There are multiple ways to work with [graphs in AvocadoDB](../../Manual/Graphs/index.html), as well as different ways to query your graphs using AQL.

 The two options in managing graphs are to either use

-- named graphs where ArangoDB manages the collections involved in one graph, or
+- named graphs where AvocadoDB manages the collections involved in one graph, or
 - graph functions on a combination of document and edge collections.

 Named graphs can be defined through the [graph-module](../../Manual/Graphs/GeneralGraphs/index.html)